superwofy/E9X-M-CAN-Integration-Module/README.md

 * Fold/Un-fold mirrors when locking/unlocking.
 * Immobilize the engine with a fuel pump cut-off until the M button is pressed X times.
 	-> If engine is started without releasing this immobilizer, alarm will sound once engine stalls.
+	-> Can be disabled persistently by first deactivating then, holding the POWER and DSC OFF buttons for 10s.
 * Display Front fog lights ON (for M3 clusters that lack the symbol).
 * Audibly warn when reverse gear is engaged.
 * Audibly warn when the hood is opened.
 * Create a HDC function similar to the one in xDrive cars.
-* Display a CC when pressing the Auto Start-stop button instead of a blank button.
+* Display a CC error when pressing the Auto Start-stop button instead of a blank button.
   OR
 * Switch on the reversing camera when pressing the Auto Start-stop button.
 * Carry out one more wipe cycle after washing the windscreen.
-* Enable FXX KCAN1 CIC controllers.
+* Enable use of FXX KCAN1 CIC controllers.
+* Enable use of FXX VSW01 (VideoSWitch) module.
 * Enable full diagnosis and coding of SVT70 modules.
 * Turn on heated seats below a set temperature.
+* Turn on heated steering below a set temperature.
 * Keep time and date in RTC and set back if KOMBI is reset (30G_F, battery removed/flat, coding, etc.).
 	-> After uploading to Teensy, set the time manually/with ISTA to initialize the RTC to the same time.
 * Close the exhaust flap before engine start to reduce start noise.